Niels Högel: Scrutinizing investigatory vigour, 2015

-Affected clinics react
+Affected clinics react, 2015

 After the 2015 sentence became valid, both the Delmenhorst Clinic (now Josef-Hospital Delmenhorst) and the Oldenburg Clinic stated their intention to compensate the victims' relatives.
 In July 2015, both clinics announced plans to become the first clinics in Germany to introduce a process termed 'qualified necropsy', involving an additional coroner.
 The introduction of this two-man-rule aims at preventing unnatural causes of death owing to criminal actions going unnoticed.

-Prosecution of Högel's former supervisors
+Prosecution of former supervisors, 2022

-A trial against seven former supervisors of Högel commenced In February 2022 in Oldenburg.
+A trial against seven former supervisors of Högel commenced in February 2022 in Oldenburg.
 According to the prosecution, the accused suspected Högel's involvement in the patient's deaths but neglected to take action, in order to protect the reputation of their hospitals.
+They were acquitted in September 2022 after both prosecution and defense moved for such verdict.